 Apart from the printed, framed and fancy botanical prints you can buy in museum stores by great artists like Pierre Redoute, there are botanical prints you can make in your own backyard.
 This isn’t rocket science so don’t worry that this is going to get too crafty for you, if you’re not that into crafty or fancy.
 A homemade botanical print is made by pounding flowers, leaves and even grasses onto paper or fabric.
 The color from the plants is pounded into the material, leaving behind gorgeous prints made entirely from plants.

-I was in kind of funk this week but spent some time one morning reading Kathie Lapcevic’s book, Fiercely DIY Guide to Seasonal Living (which is also included in this year’s Bundle, just so you know), in which she reminds us:
+I was in kind of funk this week but spent some time one morning reading Kathie Lapcevic’s book, Fiercely DIY Guide to Seasonal Living, in which she reminds us:

 “It’s human nature to wish for something we don’t have, to want something different.
 That inspires growth in some instances, but I can also prevent us from enjoying this moment right now and blooming in the currently season.
 This week, let’s take a moment to acknowledge the things we’re wishing for that are not of this season.
 But, then balance that with a celebration of where we are now, a recognition of things in which we’re blooming.”